wendallsan/song-naga-takshaka/README.md

 ### About the Supersaw Oscillator
 The Supersaw Oscillator used in **Takshaka** is based on the thesis ["How to Emulate the Super Saw"](https://forum.orthogonaldevices.com/uploads/short-url/rLjREzRcZvvK2527rFnTGvuwY1b.pdf) written by Adam Szabo in 2010.

+## Implemented Features

+- Supersaw Oscillator with Drift and Shift Controls
+- Suboscillator with mix amount and Oscillator Waveform and Octave settings
+- Variable State Filter, with Low Pass, High Pass, Band Pass, and Comb Filter modes
+- 2 and 4 pole Filter Modes
+- Routable Envelope - currently with fixed routing to the Filter
+- Amp Envelope with amount control
+- Amp
+- MIDI control of note
+- monophonic mode